View Barbara Sullivan's Obituary on uticaod.com and share memories

 Barb was a proud member of the DAR (Daughters of the American Revolution).
 Her Snell family heritage dates back to the revolution in Upstate NY and she was the direct descendant of those who died in the battle for freedom.

 Only now do we fully realize what a fighter Barb was.
-Always a formidable opponent in pitch, dominoes and sequence.
+She was always a formidable opponent in pitch, dominoes, and sequence.
 She bravely decided to beat Pancreatic Cancer and did not hesitate to wage a Herculean battle!
 She had the Whipple surgical procedure in August 2018 and followed it up with months of chemo.
 She battled this disease with the same gusto in which she lived her life, but it returned in June of 2019.
 Still determined to stay with her family, she forged on.

 Although her spirit was willing, the flesh was weak.
 She passed away at Our Lady of Mercy in Guilderland, NY where her daughter Sandy is the Administrator.
 She received nothing but the finest, most compassionate care possible.
 The family would like to acknowledge the amazing team of Dr. Michael Burke "Donut Man", Dr. Ghulam Akbari, RNs Eileen Price, and Chris Urbano, and the entire team on Lourdes Unit.
 Special Thanks to Dr. Louiz Coehlo aka "Dr. Mark Anthony" for his compassion, humor, dedication, and tender care of Barb when she needed it most.
 They will always remember her longtime primary physician, Dr. Kevin McCormick.